aspnetzero/documents/docs/en/Overview-Core.md

 ##  Next

-- [Development Guide](Development-Guide-Core) to understand the solution structure and start your development.
+- [Features](Features-Mvc-Core) to understand the features.
-- [Step by Step Development](Developing-Step-By-Step-Core) tutorial leads you to develop a multi-tenant, localized, authorized, configurable and testable application step by step.
+- [Step by Step Development](Developing-Step-By-Step-Core-Introduction) tutorial leads you to develop a multi-tenant, localized, authorized, configurable and testable application step by step.